pallets-eco/flask-caching/docs/index.rst

     {% cache 'del' %}...

-If keys are provided, you may easily generate the tempalte fragment key and delete it from outside of the template context::
+If keys are provided, you may easily generate the template fragment key and delete it from outside of the template context::

     from flask.ext.cache import make_template_fragment_key